Lemuel Mathewson: Awards and decorations

-Mathewson's awards included the Army Distinguished Service Medal, Legion of Merit with two oak leaf clusters and Bronze Star Medal.
+Mathewson's awards included the Army Distinguished Service Medal, Legion of Merit with two oak leaf clusters, the Bronze Star Medal and the Order of Alexander Nevsky from the Soviet Union.

 Later work

 Mathewson served as Chairman of the Inter-American Defense Board from 1958 to 1961.

 Retirement and death

 After retiring from the IADB Mathewson resided in McLean, Virginia.
 He died at Walter Reed Army Hospital on February 26, 1970.
 General Mathewson was buried in Section III Site A-24 of the West Point Cemetery.